atlas-runtime/applications/README.md

 ### 2. Runtime Metaprogramming

 Static analysis cannot infer permissions in cases of runtime metaprogramming.
-The developer needs to change one or two lines of code for this bug.
+To address this, a developer needs to change a few lines of code; but soon, we hope to address this with dynamic analysis.

+Example 1, metaprogramming rewriting:
 ```sh
 cd ../../Runtime-Metaprogramming
 ls